lukemshepherd/PCA-2/README.md

     $ conda activate vox

 ## OS
-Has been written (and runs) on both Windows 10 and MacOS
+Has been written (and runs) on Windows 10, MacOS and Linux (Manjaro 5.6)

 ## Python
 This was written on python 3.6.
 Python 2 versions won't work due to the use of *f strings*